No Man of God: Development

 The film's writer Cargill, when on the horror-comedy podcast, Pod of Madness, discussed why he wanted to write the film.
 He explained, "There have been a lot of movies and a lot of media made about Ted Bundy, and one of the things that bugged me a lot was that it's all kind of selling the myth of Ted Bundy and kind of glorifying him in a way.
 And the deeper you dig into the story you realize there's nothing to mystify here, there's nothing amazing about him."

 Reception

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 80 reviews, with an average rating of 6.9/10.
-The site's critics consensus reads, "No Man of God may not offer much in terms of an original take on this oft-told story, but excellent performances make it tough to turn away."
-According to Metacritic, which sampled 21 critics and calculated a weighted average score of 67 out of 100, the film received "general favorable reviews".
+The website's critics consensus reads, "No Man of God may not offer much in terms of an original take on this oft-told story, but excellent performances make it tough to turn away."
+According to Metacritic, which sampled 21 critics and calculated a weighted average score of 67 out of 100, the film received "general favorable" reviews.